-Specifically, in the base scenario CalSIM assumes that by 2014 the following will be realized: 60 percent of potential Medi-Cal enrollment, 50 percent of potential Exchange take up among the uninsured, and 80 percent of potential Exchange take up among those with individually purchased plans.
-CalSIM assumes that enrollment among the Exchange eligible population who are currently insured on the individual market will stabilize at 95 percent of its full potential take up from 2015 onwards.
-For Medi-Cal enrollment, we assume a phase-in of realized potential enrollment as follows: 70 percent in 2015, 80 percent in 2016, 90 percent in 2017, and 100 percent in 2018.
-For Exchange enrollment among the uninsured, we assume the following phase-in: 62.5 percent in 2015, 75 percent in 2016, 88 percent in 2017, and 100 percent in 2018.
+In the base take-up scenario, to account for this behavioral lag, in 2014 CalSIM reduces Medi-Cal enrollment by 40 percent, Exchange take up among the uninsured by 50 percent, and Exchange take up among those with individually purchased plans by 20 percent compared to what the model would otherwise predict.
+The reduction for enrollment among the Exchange eligible population who are currently insured on the individual market is set to five percent from 2015 onwards.
+For Medi-Cal enrollment, we assume a reduction of realized enrollment due to behavioral lag as follows: 30 percent in 2015, 20 percent in 2016, 10 percent in 2017, and no reduction subsequently.
+For Exchange enrollment among the uninsured, we assume the following reductions: 37.5 percent in 2015, 25 percent in 2016, 12 percent in 2017, and no reduction subsequently.

 The enhanced scenario draws on evidence from Massachusetts health care reform and establishment of the Commonwealth Health Insurance Connector Authority that enrollment in most insurance types will reach full potential after just two years.
-Consequently, CalSIM assumes a shorter behavioral lag and enrollment at full potential by 2016.
-Specifically, we assume 75 percent of potential Medi-Cal enrollment in 2014, 87.5 percent in 2015, and 100 percent in 2016 onward.
-For Exchange realized potential take up among the uninsured, we assume 50 percent in 2014, 75 percent in 2015, and 100 percent in 2016 onward; and for Exchange take up among those with individually purchased insurance, 80 percent by 2014 and a stabilized 95 percent by 2015.
+Consequently, CalSIM assumes a shorter behavioral lag and posits enrollment at full potential by 2016.
+Specifically, we assume a reduction in potential Medi-Cal enrollment due to behavioral lag of 25 percent in 2014, 12.5 percent in 2015, and no reduction in 2016 onward.
+For behavioral lag in Exchange realized potential take up among the uninsured, we assume a 50 percent reduction in 2014, 25 percent in 2015, and no reduction in 2016 onward; and for Exchange take up among those with individually purchased insurance, 20 percent by 2014 and a stabilized 5 percent by 2015.

 CalSIM simulates HIEU decisions by calculating the probability of take up for each insurance status available to the individual under the ACA: Medi-Cal/CHIP and other public (i.e. TRICARE), ESI, subsidized and unsubsidized Exchange, and uninsured.
-Individual calculations of the separate probabilities that an individual has each type of insurance status are based on the available insurance coverage offered by the employer, eligibility, and previous behavior.
-Particularly, the CalSIM model estimates specific individual (HIEU) take up functions conditional on the status quo insurance coverage status.
-Each respondent at any given time has a probability of choosing different insurance options: for instance, one might be choosing between taking up coverage in the Exchange or staying uninsured.
-For undocumented immigrants, the probability of having insurance in the individual Exchange is zero, while other sources of coverage will have a positive probability.
-Aggregating probability values, depending on the elasticity of demand for the product, could exceed 1.0.
-Because multiple probabilities are calculated for the same respondent, representing different choices that are mutually exclusive, if the sum of probability variables exceeds 1.0, the total probability across all choices are normalized to 1.0.
+These probabilities are calculated for each individual based on the available insurance coverage offered by their employer, eligibility, and previous behavior.
+Particularly, the CalSIM model estimates specific individual (HIEU) take up functions conditional on the status quo insurance coverage status, making pairwise comparisons of different insurance options: for instance, one might be choosing between taking up coverage in the Exchange or staying uninsured.
+For undocumented immigrants, the probability of having insurance in the individual Exchange is zero, while other sources of coverage may have positive probabilities.
 The remainder of this section uses the distinction between status quo and post-ACA insurance status to describe the individual behavioral assumptions and decision models.

-Medi-Cal Eligible Enrollment Decisions
+Medi-Cal enrollment decisions